nvaccess/nvda/devDocs/hidBrailleTechnicalNotes.md

 ### Pattern for talking with a HID braille device
 #### Initialization
 * Follow the general instructions for enumerating and opening a HID device,  plus fetching device and value capabilities as mentioned earlier in this document.
-* Ensure the Hid device is truely a Braille display by checking that the HIDP_CAPS.UsagePage of the HID device's top-level collection is set to HID_USAGE_PAGE_BRAILLE (0x41).
+* Ensure the Hid device is truely a Braille display by checking that the `HIDP_CAPS.UsagePage` of the HID device's top-level collection is set to `HID_USAGE_PAGE_BRAILLE` (0x41).
- * Find the correct output HIDP_VALUE_CAPS structure which represents the array of braille cells.
+ * Find the correct output `HIDP_VALUE_CAPS` structure which represents the array of braille cells.
 I.e.
 the Usage ID is either EIGHT_DOT_BRAILLE_CELL or six_dot_braille_cell.
-The ReportCount member of this struct states the number of cells for the device.
+The `ReportCount` member of this struct states the number of cells for the device.
 This structure should also be saved off as it is later needed when writing braille to the display.
-* Collect all the HIDP_VALUE_CAPS structures for input buttons / values and store them in a mapping keyed by their DataIndex member (or a calculated data index offset from the DataIndexMin member if the HIDP_VALUE_CAPS represents a range of values).
+* Collect all the `HIDP_VALUE_CAPS` structures for input buttons / values and store them in a mapping keyed by their `DataIndex` member (or a calculated data index offset from the `DataIndexMin` member if the `HIDP_VALUE_CAPS` represents a range of values).
-* It may also be useful to store an index of each HIDP_VALUE_CAPS structure relative to the first HIDP_VALUE_CAPS structure in the current collection (I.e. when the LinkCollection member last differed from the previous structure).
+* It may also be useful to store an index of each `HIDP_VALUE_CAPS` structure relative to the first `HIDP_VALUE_CAPS` structure in the current collection (I.e. when the `LinkCollection` member last differed from the previous structure).
 In other words, the index within its collection. this is needed in some implementations to work out which routing key a value represents, as the Usage ID for the value will be just ROUTING_KEY and the collection will be one of the ROUTER_SET_* collection Usage IDs.

 #### Writing cells to the device
-* Create a HID output report (block of memory), setting the report ID (first byte) to the value of the ReportID member of the Braille cell HIDP_VALUE_CAPS structure found at construction time.
+* Create a HID output report (block of memory), setting the report ID (first byte) to the value of the ReportID member of the Braille cell `HIDP_VALUE_CAPS` structure found at construction time.
-* Call HidP_SetUsageValueArray to place the data (braille cell dot patterns) into the report at the appropriate place, Using the Usage ID and collection number etc from the cell HIDP_VALUE_CAPS structure.
+* Call `HidP_SetUsageValueArray` to place the data (braille cell dot patterns) into the report at the appropriate place, Using the Usage ID and collection number etc from the cell `HIDP_VALUE_CAPS` structure.
-* Send the report to the Braille display using WriteFile.
+* Send the report to the Braille display using `WriteFile`.
-The number of bytes written will be the value of HIDP_CAPS.OutputReportByteLength.
+The number of bytes written will be the value of `HIDP_CAPS.OutputReportByteLength`.

 #### Receive input (key / button presses)
-* Read an input report of size InputReportByteLength with ReadFile (or an overlapped IO callback)
+* Read an input report of size `InputReportByteLength` with `ReadFile` (or an overlapped IO callback)
- * HidP_GetData is used to extract all HIDP_DATA structures from the report. these represent the state of all input buttons and other controls.
+ * `HidP_GetData` can be used to extract all `HIDP_DATA` structures from the report. these represent the state of all input buttons and other controls.
-* Using the DataIndex member of each retrieved data item, lookup the original HIDP_VALUE_CAPS structure for that data index to find out its Usage Page and Usage ID.
+* Using the `DataIndex` member of each retrieved data item, lookup the original `HIDP_VALUE_CAPS` structure for that data index to find out its Usage Page and Usage ID.
 This will denote the actual button pressed or changed value.
-If you only need to find out what buttons are pressed, but not any further data such as the actual set value or data index, you could call HidP_GetButtons.
+If you only need to find out what buttons are pressed, but not any further data such as the actual set value or data index, you could call `HidP_GetButtons`.
 But this would not be useful for buttons such as routing keys as you need to know specifically which routing key was pressed.

 ## References: